eclipse-tractusx/traceability-foss/docs/user-manual.md

 #### Dashboard

-Provides a fast overview about the amount of manufactured and supplied / customer (other) parts and batches, as well as the amount of open investigations and alerts.
+Provides a fast overview about the amount of manufactured (own) and supplied / customer (other) parts and batches, as well as the amount of open investigations and alerts.
 Lists the five newest quality investigations and alerts to get an overview of the current state.

 #### Parts